workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

   - the scripts of your map are compiled and bundled.
 This happens if you developed some specific features on your map using the Scripting API.
     The compilation phase translates files from Typescript to Javascript.
     The bundling phase takes all the Javascript files and merges them into a single file.
-  - The result of the built is written in the `dist` directory.
+  - the result of the built is written in the `dist` directory.
-  - The content of the `public` directory is copied to the `dist` directory.
+  - the content of the `public` directory is copied to the `dist` directory.
 - Then, a ZIP file of the `dist` directory is created and sent to the WorkAdventure "map-storage" server.
   This server is in charge of hosting the map files.
 When it receives the ZIP file, it unzips it and stores the files in the directory you configured when you first ran the `npm run upload` command.
   For each `tmj` file the server finds, it will check if there exists a matching `wam` file.
 If not, it will create one.
-  `wam` files are used to store any part of the map edited in the inline map editor of WorkAdventure (like the list of objects or areas),. the microphone settings, etc...)
+  `wam` files are used to store any part of the map edited in the inline map editor of WorkAdventure (like the list of objects or areas, the microphone settings, etc...)

 :::danger Backup your original files!